-We are required to maintain, through either allocations or purchases, sufficient emission allowances for SO2, CO2 and NOx to support our operations in the ordinary course of operating our power generation facilities.
-These allowances are used to meet the obligations imposed on us by various applicable environmental laws.
-If our operational needs require more than our allocated allowances, we may be forced to purchase such allowances on the open market, which could be costly.
+We are required to maintain, through either allocations or purchases, sufficient emission allowances for could be costly.
 If we are unable to maintain sufficient emission allowances to match our operational needs, we may have to curtail our operations so as not to exceed our available emission allowances or install costly new emission controls.
 As we use the emission allowances that we have purchased on the open market, costs associated with such purchases will be recognized as operating expense.
 If such allowances are available for purchase, but only at significantly higher prices, the purchase of such allowances could materially increase our costs of operations in the affected markets.